 Live video is a great way to gain the know, like and trust factor.
 When you do your first live video it will probably be a bit nerve wrecking.
 One of the best ways to network is to put yourself second and engage in other live videos of people you admire.
 Get on their live video, send them some likes and hearts, send them some encouragement.

 Get involved in groups.
-I know that there are people in the KRose Marketing Group that are doing an extremely good job at networking because they constantly come into that group every day and provide value.
+I know that there are people who follow the KRose Marketing Facebook page that are doing an extremely good job at networking because they constantly come into that group every day and provide value.
 They answer people’s questions about email marketing and branding and logo designs and Facebook ads when I can’t get to their questions.
 When people need help, volunteer.
 Put yourself in their shoes.
 You’re going to become better and you’re going to be a better networker.

 Stop hiding behind your phone.
 Stop hiding behind Facebook.
 Get out, belly up, get involved in some events.
 Volunteer in your community and get to know people because life is all about who you know.